 - It saves space and time in the oven when you have all those sides and pies to bake.

-- You can actually travel with this dish, for a Thanksgiving potluck.
+- It’s an easy travel dish for a Thanksgiving potluck.

 - If you’re a newlywed and this is your first attempt at cooking for the holiday, this recipe is foolproof.